Who we are

-- Since 2002, GREY2K USA has endorsed more than one hundred greyhound friendly candidates across the country, with a success rate of 84% on election day.
-We also have a 60% success rate on greyhound related ballot questions.
+- Since 2002, GREY2K USA has endorsed more than one hundred greyhound friendly candidates across the country, with a success rate of 82% on election day.
+We have also prevailed on three greyhound-related ballot questions.

 - GREY2K USA maintains an online database of greyhound disciplinary rulings, the largest compilation of such data in the world.

 - After years of debate, the Iowa legislature passed a bill to phase out dog racing in 2014.
 The new law closes one dog track, and permanently ends $14 million in annual subsidies for greyhound breeders.
 GREY2K USA supported this law, and worked for years to educate lawmakers about greyhound cruelty in the state.

 - In 2014, GREY2K USA drafted and worked to pass a bill to prohibit commercial dog racing in Colorado.

 - In 2014, GREY2K USA supported a West Virginia bill that permanently reduced dog racing subsidies by 10%.

 - In 2014, GREY2K USA drafted and worked to pass a comprehensive greyhound injury reporting law in Arizona.